tankit03/Jam-Sesh-web/docs/Technical Documentation.md

 ## 6. Known Issues & Future Work
 - No automated tests (manual testing only)
 - No production deployment (prototype only)
 - Some features (group profiles, interactive poster board, music integration) are stretch goals.
-Check Features And Future Work for more info
 - UI/UX polish and accessibility improvements are ongoing
 - **Documentation may become outdated as the project evolves.** Please review and update this document as features or architecture change.

+See the [Features and Future Work](docs/Features%20and%20Future%20Work.md) document for a detailed list of implemented features, known issues, and planned future work.

 ---